michaelbyrd/todo-devise-omniauth/README.md

 # Todo

-This is a very simple rails app that sets "Log in with Github" for a rails app.
-It uses a scaffolded model for todos Devise/Omniauth for authentication.
+This is a very simple rails app that allows users to log in with Github.
+It uses a scaffolded model for todos and Devise/Omniauth for authentication.

 ### Links
 * [devise](https://github.com/plataformatec/devise)